Friends of Cary Library

 Scanners, smartphones and electronic devices are not permitted during the Friends Members-Only or General Public Hours sale at book sale tables or on individual items.

-You'll find a wealth of items available for sale:
+You’ll find a wealth of quality items at great prices!

 - Gently used fiction and non-fiction books

 - Audio books

 The Friends of Cary Library welcome book donations year-round.

 Nancy Olt, Vice President